Lumps and Bumps On Dogs

-A biopsy is a slightly more invasive test where either a small piece of tissue or the entire growth is surgically removed and then tested.
-Biopsies can give more information about the architecture of a growth and may yield more information, but are slightly more intrusive.
+Firstly, a fine needle aspirate is a quick, relatively painless test where cells can be taken from the growth and applied to a microscope slide.
+Alternatively, biopsy is a slightly more invasive test where either a small piece of tissue or the entire growth is surgically removed and then tested.
+Biopsies can give more information about the architecture of a growth and may yield more information but are slightly more intrusive.
 Both tests are very safe.

-Based on the appearance of the growth your veterinarian will decide which test is more appropriate.
-In some cases, an aspirate may be taken which yields results that recommend further investigation and that surgical removal and a biopsy are indicated or your veterinarian may elect to simply remove the growth and submit directly for evaluation.
+Based on the appearance of the growth, your Veterinarian will decide which test is more appropriate.
+An aspirate may be taken in some cases, yielding results that recommend further investigation and that surgical removal and a biopsy are indicated.
+On the other hand, your Veterinarian may elect to remove the growth and submit it directly for an evaluation.
 When a growth is more concerning on appearance, painful, ulcerated, or in any way affecting the quality of your pet’s life, this may be recommended.

-If you have noticed a new growth on your dog, or even an old one that you never got checked out, I recommend scheduling an appointment with a member of our Veterinary Hospital.
-After a history, physical examination, and proper testing, a diagnosis can be made.
-This can help not only identify the nature of the growth, but help give peace of mind by knowing what the nature of that growth really is.
+If you have noticed a new growth on your dog, or even an old one that you never got checked out, I recommend scheduling an appointment with our Veterinary Hospital.
+After a history, physical examination, and proper testing, a diagnosis can be made; this can help identify the nature of the growth and help give you the peace of mind of knowing the nature of that growth.